 - 81. Sufficient time should be given to litigants to enable them to take the necessary steps towards getting their cases ready for hearing, but more than one adjournment for the same step ought not generally to be required and, if it is allowed, the question of compensating the other party by means of adjournment costs should be considered.
-Except in difficult cases, issues should be framed on the day on which the written statement iS filed or on the next day.
-Lengthy adjournments should not be granted for interlocutory matters such as calling for records, service of interrogatories, issue of commissions, filling of lists of witnesses and payment of costs for issuing summonses. - 82. (i) The Court after recording the admission and denial and before the recording of evidence, shall direct the parties to the Suit/ Proceeding to opt either mode of settlement out side the Court and may refer the case to:- - (a) Arbitrator - (b) Conciliator - (c) Judicial settlement including settlement through Lok Adalat - (d) Mediator - (ii) In cases so referred to above, the Court shall give the certificate to the plaintiff authorizing him to receive back the full court fee paid from the Deputy Commissioner of the district in the case in which the matter is settled.
+Except in difficult cases, issues should be framed on the day on which the written statement is filed or on the next day.
+Lengthy adjournments should not be granted for interlocutory matters such as calling for records, service of interrogatories, issue of commissions, filling of lists of witnesses and payment of costs for issuing summonses. - 82. (i) The Court after recording the admission and denial and before the recording of evidence, shall direct the parties to the Suit/ Proceeding to opt either mode of settlement outside the Court and may refer the case to:- - (a) Arbitrator - (b) Conciliator - (c) Judicial settlement including settlement through Lok Adalat - (d) Mediator - (ii) In cases so referred to above, the Court shall give the certificate to the plaintiff authorizing him to receive back the full court fee paid from the Deputy Commissioner of the district.